MrKty/book-recommendation-app/README.md

 ## Authentication

 The app starts with a login screen.
-After submitting a username and password, the credentials are stored in localStorage.
-Access to protected routes such as the book list and review pages is restricted to authenticated users.
+After submitting a username and password, credentials are stored in localStorage.
+All internal routes (e.g., book list and detail view) are protected and require authentication.

 ## Project Structure

 ```
 src/
-├── components/       # Shared UI components
+├── components/       # Reusable UI components (Sidebar, Tabs, Header)
 ├── pages/            # Login, BookList, BookDetail
-├── routes/           # Route configuration and protection
+├── routes/           # App router and route guards
-├── store/            # Redux slices and store setup (planned)
+├── store/            # Redux slices and store configuration
-├── styles/           # SCSS styles
+├── styles/           # SCSS styles and variables
-├── types/            # TypeScript interfaces and enums
+├── types/            # TypeScript types and interfaces
-└── utils/            # Axios instance and other helpers
+└── utils/            # Axios instance and helpers
 ```

 ## License